 Clients asking for revisions are an inescapable element of freelancing life, no matter what field you operate in.
 That is why, rather than getting irritated with them and grinding your teeth over the extra effort, you should have a strategy in place for dealing with client revisions.

-This is something you’ll have to deal with on a frequent basis, so read up on our recommendations for dealing with client revisions appropriately.
+This is something you’ll have to deal with frequently, so read up on our recommendations for dealing with client revisions appropriately.

 5 Ways To Deal With Frequent Client Revisions

-Getting as much information as possible at the beginning itself solves half of the problems.
+Gathering as much information as possible at the beginning solves half of the problems.
 With clear details, guidelines, and expectations, you can deliver a project that requires fewer revisions.
-But asking specifics from the clients is another difficult task.
-Many times clients do not know what they really want or are not able to express themselves clearly.
+However, asking specific questions before starting the work can be challenging, as clients often do not know what they want or are unable to express themselves clearly.

-In order to avoid multiple revisions, having effective communication from the start is recommended.
+To avoid multiple revisions, having effective client communication from the start is recommended.
 Do not shy away from asking essential questions, this way you can get the vital details that you want and can understand the needs of the client better.
 Do not rush into starting the project with whatever you have in hand.
 Spending some quality time on getting a detailed brief in the beginning, can help you save loads of energy and time in the end with fewer client revisions.

 2. Specify no. of edit rounds in the contract